Keeping Calm When Your Newborn Won’t Sleep

 Adjust accordingly

 Do a quick assessment of their sleep routine and environment.
 Is this baby’s normal bedtime?
 Are they being put to sleep in their usual bassinet or crib?
 Is it noisier or brighter than usual?
 Any changes can contribute to a baby not settling down.
-Don’t feel guilty—instead, see if you can adjust the environment so that your baby is more comfortable.
-If it’s too early for their bedtime, they might take a bit longer to settle down, so give them extra time.
+Don’t feel guilty—instead, see if you can adjust the environment so your baby is more comfortable.
+If it’s too early for their bedtime, they might take a bit longer to settle down.
 If it’s too late, accept that there’s nothing you can do about it now, but remind yourself they’re tired and will fall asleep.

 Change up your soothing technique

-If your usual quiet snuggle in the rocker chair doesn’t seem to be working, try gently bouncing or patting the baby as you walk around the room, re-swaddle them, sing soft lullabies, or do a gentle baby massage.
-This action does double duty of soothing your own frayed nerves, too.
+If your usual quiet snuggle in the rocker chair doesn’t work, try gently bouncing or patting the baby as you walk around the room, re-swaddle them, sing soft lullabies, or do a gentle baby massage.
+This also helps calm your own nerves.

 Don’t cave under stress

-When parents are desperate to get their baby to sleep, they may resort to sleep routines they’d never do at other times: Bringing baby into your own bed, or watching TV with the baby, or letting them fall asleep completely in your arms before putting them down.
-Even if these strategies work right now, they may have the opposite effect that you intend—and your baby may come to expect this new sleep ritual before every nap and nighttime.
+When parents are desperate to get their baby to sleep, they may resort to routines they’d normally avoid: bringing the baby into your bed, watching TV with them, or letting them fall asleep completely in your arms before putting them down.
+Even if these work temporarily, they may create long-term habits your baby comes to expect before every nap or night.

 Bring in reinforcement

-If you’re the parent who’s typically on bedtime duty and you’re feeling overwhelmed by the task, ask for help.
-Your partner can relieve you for 10 minutes (so you can take some deep breaths, have a cup of tea, do a quick yoga stretch—whatever will ease the stress you’re feeling), or help make the baby’s sleep environment more conducive to rest, or even take over completely so you can get some rest.
-If there isn’t another adult in the house and your stress level is climbing, call or text a friend or family member to offer emotional support or even come over to assist.
+If you’re the parent usually on bedtime duty and feel overwhelmed, ask for help.
+Your partner can relieve you for a few minutes to breathe, stretch, or enjoy a cup of tea, help optimize the baby’s sleep environment, or even take over entirely.
+If there isn’t another adult at home and stress is climbing, call a friend or family member for emotional support or in-person help.

 Give them time

-It’s so hard to ignore when your baby is fussing or crying in their bed—your first instinct might be to run in and rectify the situation.
-But just as it takes a little time for you to fall asleep (some nights more than others), your baby won’t fall asleep instantaneously either.
-As long as you’ve checked that they are safe (with no curious leg sticking out of a crib, for example), healthy (no fever or signs of illness), and dry, give your baby time to fall asleep on their own.
+It’s hard to ignore when your baby fusses or cries—but just as it takes time for you to fall asleep, your baby won’t fall asleep instantly either.
+As long as they are safe, healthy, and dry, give your baby time to settle on their own.

 Distract yourself

-While you wait for your baby to fall asleep on their own, distract yourself with some self-soothing techniques for yourself.
-Massage your temples, hands, or feet; wrap yourself in a cozy throw; enjoy a warm beverage; practice 4-7-8 breathing; visualize a time in the near future when your baby will sleep soundly through their nap or the night, and you can look back on this time with grace and pride that you made it through this stage calmly.
+While waiting for your baby to fall asleep, try self-soothing techniques: massage your temples, hands, or feet; wrap yourself in a cozy blanket; enjoy a warm beverage; practice 4-7-8 breathing; visualize the near future when your baby will sleep soundly, and take pride that you made it through this stage calmly.